My State Bar Profile and contact information

-You can calculate your annual State Bar fees and costs through My State Bar Profile, and then pay online by credit card or ACH (electronic check).
-Alternatively, you can download and print your fee statement to mail it in with a check payment.
+You can calculate your annual State Bar fees and costs through your My State Bar Profile, and then pay by credit card or electronic check from a checking/savings account (ACH).
+You can also print the invoice available after you calculate your fees to mail with a payment by check.
+Mailed payments must include a copy of the generated invoice.

 View frequently asked questions about paying fees.

-California Business & Professions Code Section 6002.1 requires all licensees, regardless of their status, to maintain a current mailing address on the officialrecords of the State Bar of California.
-California Rule of Court 9.9 requires attorneys to use My State Bar Profile to report changes to contact information and provide a private email address for State Bar communications.
+California Business and Professions Code section 6002.1 requires all licensees, regardless of their status, to maintain a current publicly available mailing address on the official records of the State Bar of California.
+California Rule of Court 9.9 requires licensees to use My State Bar Profile to report changes to contact information and provide a private email address for State Bar communications.

 Log in to My State Bar Profile to make address changes, pay fees, and report Minimum Continuing Legal Education (MCLE).